khalid-faiz/final-bootcamp-project/README.md

 - `/`:
   1. Shows buttons for: `/user/login` `/user/register` if the user.is_authenticated (with a session manager), else `/user` `/user/logout`.
   2. Shows input fields for searching/filtering for books, or users.
 Results from either public books (where book.is_public).
   3. Shows a list of public books.
-Where it redirects to `/book/<int:book.id>`, Then a user can add a rating, or comment.
+Where it redirects to `/book/<string:book.google_id>`, Then a user can add a rating, or comment.
-     * Adding a comment through the route `POST /book/<int:book.id>/comment`.
+     * Adding a comment through the route `POST /book/<string:book.google_id>/comment`.
-       - Deleting a comment through `DELETE /book/<int:book.id>/comment/<int:comment.id>`.
-       - Editing a comment through `PUT /book/<int:book.id>/comment/<int:comment.id>`.
 - `/user`:
   1. Shows profile data if the user is authenticated.
 Else it redirects to `/user/register` with a 401 status code.
   2.  `PUT /user`: edit the user profile with the same condition as 1.